tongchen-volatility/tongchen-volatility.github.io/README.md

 **Welcome to my homepage!**
 - Chen Tong is an assistant professor at the Department of Finance, Xiamen University, China.
 He holds a B.S. in Chemistry, a B.A. in Economics, and a Ph.D. in Finance from Peking University, China.
 - He focuses on the modeling of financial <em>volatility/covariance matrix</em>, high-frequency data analysis, and their applications in financial engineering.
-Some of his main contributions are associated with developing new high-frequency-based pricing models for VIX derivatives (e.g., VIX futures/options), and proposing coherent frameworks for derivatives pricing with time-varying risk aversion.
+Some of his main contributions are associated with developing new high-dimensional multivariate GARCH model, high-frequency data based pricing models for VIX derivatives (e.g., VIX futures/options), and proposing coherent frameworks for derivatives pricing with time-varying risk aversion.
-- Another line of his research is related to economic <em>uncertainty</em>, including constructing China’s macro/financial uncertainty indexes and investigating the theoretical/empirical relations between uncertainty and volatility.
 - Chen would like to talk/cooperate with all researchers/students who have common research interests.

 ## Research Interests